OWASP/ASVS/4.0/en/0x15-V7-Error-Logging.md

 ### V7.2 Log Processing Requirements

 Timely logging is critical for audit events, triage, and escalation.
-Ensure that the application's logs are clear and can be easily monitored and analyzed either in situ, or log shipped to a remote monitoring system.
+Ensure that the application's logs are clear and can be easily monitored and analyzed either locally or log shipped to a remote monitoring system.

 V7.2 covers OWASP Top 10 2017:A10.
 As 2017:A10 and this section are not penetration testable, it's important for: